anjensan/knitty/doc/deferred.md

-# Knitty deferreds
+# Deferreds

 Knitty ships with a high-performance implementation of Manifold-style deferreds.
-They implement the same public protocols as `manifold.deferred` so they interoperate with the rest of the Manifold ecosystem, but are optimised for Knitty's execution engine and tracing.
+They implement the same public protocols as `manifold.deferred` so they interoperate with the rest of the Manifold ecosystem, but are optimised for Knitty's usage.

 Key differences compared to stock Manifold deferreds: